SAP-samples/s4hana-cloud-extension-process-automation/session/s4hane2e/README.md

 3. Select the dropdown button for the **Customer Name** field.
 You can see all the customer names fetched by the action project from the **SAP S/4HANA System**.

 ![](./images/drop.png)

+**Congratulations!
+You have successfully completed the Section 2 of integrating S/4HANA in SAP Build Process Automation**